aldolat/private-content/README.md

 **Tags:** content, private
 **Requires at least:** 3.0
 **Tested up to:** 4.3
-**Stable tag:** 2.6
+**Stable tag:** 3.0
 **License:** GPLv3 or later
 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

-Display a portion of a post content only to users of a specific role.
+Display a portion of a post content only to users of a specific role or to a single user.

 ## Description ##